 - Season with the lime juice, salt and pepper to taste.
 Stir in the cilantro, cover tightly, and refrigerate before serving.
 The salsa will benefit from a couple of hours in the fridge.
 Taste again just before serving to check the seasonings.
 I added more salt and pepper.

-Be sure to prep the garlic and pop it into the oven right away, while you gather your ingredients for the salsa.
+- Be sure to prep the garlic and pop it into the oven right away, while you gather your ingredients for the salsa.
 The garlic will take longer to roast.
-This salsa is a great one to serve along with grilled chicken.